 LRHA will terminate assistance in the circumstances outlined below.
-As applicable, LRHA will use the Criteria for Terminations and APPENDIX F: CHARTS OF OFFENSES - DENIAL & TERMINATION in the Appendix, as a guide to determine the number of years which must have elapsed for specific convictions in order to determine grounds for termination of assistance (related to criminal activity) at any time after admission to the HCV program.
+As applicable, LRHA will use the Criteria for Terminations in the appendix on Charts of Offenses - Denial and Termination as a guide to determine the number of years which must have elapsed for specific convictions in order to determine grounds for termination of assistance (related to criminal activity) at any time after admission to the HCV program.

 - Zero HAP.
 If the amount of assistance provided by LRHA is reduced to zero, the family's assistance terminates automatically 180 days after the last HAP payment.
 If a participating family receiving zero assistance experiences a change in circumstances that would result in a HAP payment to the owner, the family must notify LRHA of the change and request an interim reexamination before the expiration of the 180-day period. - Eviction.
 LRHA will terminate participation whenever a family is evicted from a unit assisted under the HCV program for a serious or repeated violation of the lease. - A family will be considered evicted if the family moves after a legal eviction order has been issued, whether or not the physical enforcement was necessary. - o If a family moves after the owner has given the family an eviction notice for serious or repeated lease violations but before a legal eviction order has been issued, termination of assistance is not mandatory.
 In such cases LRHA will determine whether the family has committed serious or repeated violations of the lease based on available evidence and may terminate assistance or take any of the alternative measures.
-In making its decision, LRHA will consider the factors described in CRITERIA FOR DECIDING TO TERMINATE ASSISTANCE.
+In making its decision, LRHA will consider the factors described in Criteria for Deciding to Terminate Assistance.
 Upon consideration of such factors, LRHA may, on a case-by-case basis, choose not to terminate assistance. - Serious and repeated lease violations will include, but not be limited to, nonpayment of rent, disturbance of neighbors, destruction of property, or living or housekeeping habits that cause damage to the unit or premises and criminal activity.
 Generally, the criterion to be used will be whether or not the reason for the eviction was the fault of the tenant or guests.
-Incidents of actual or threatened domestic violence, dating violence, sexual assault or stalking may not construed as serious or repeated violations of the lease by the victim or threatened victim.
+Incidents of actual or threatened domestic violence, dating violence, sexual assault, stalking and/or human trafficking may not construed as serious or repeated violations of the lease by the victim or threatened victim.

 - Failure to Provide Consent.
 LRHA will terminate assistance if any family member fails to sign and submit any consent form that they are required to sign for a reexamination.
-See the section on FAMILY CONSENT TO RELEASE INFORMATION for a complete discussion of consent requirements. - Failure to Document Citizenship.
+See the section on Family Consent to Release of Information in the Verification chapter for a complete discussion of consent requirements. - Failure to Document Citizenship.
 LRHA will terminate assistance if: - A family fails to submit required documentation within the required timeframe concerning any family member's citizenship or immigration status; - A family submits evidence of citizenship and eligible immigration status in a timely manner, but the United States Citizenship and Immigration Services' (USCIS) primary and secondary verification do not verify eligible immigration status of the family; or - A family member, as determined by LRHA, has knowingly permitted another individual who is not eligible for assistance to reside (on a permanent basis) in the unit.
 Such termination must be for a period of at least 24 months.
-This does not apply to ineligible noncitizens already in the household where the family's assistance has been prorated. - Failure to Disclose and Document Social Security Numbers.
-LRHA will terminate assistance if any household member fails to disclose the complete and accurate Social Security numbers of each household member and the documentation necessary to verify each Social Security number.
+This does not apply to ineligible noncitizens already in the household where the family's assistance has been prorated.